louking/members/docs/meetings-admin-reference.rst

               or :term:`minutes`
             * *Send Email* - this button should be configured if there will be any need to send email to the :term:`invitees <invite>` after invitations are sent out

+    :Meeting Renew Options:
+        these control how meetings of this type are renewed

+            * *Show Actions Since Last Meeting* - if checked, the **Show Actions Since** for the new :term:`meeting` will be set to the date of the last meeting
+            * *Copy Invite Email* - if checked, the text which was sent in the invite email will be copied from the last meeting's
+            * *Copy Reminder Email* - if checked, the text which was sent in the reminder email will be copied from the last meeting's
+            * *Copy Agenda Summary* - if checked, :term:`agenda` titles and summaries will be copied from the last meetings's
+            * *Copy Agenda Discussion* - if checked, :term:`agenda` titles and discussions from the last meeting will be copied into the new meetings agenda summaries

 .. image:: images/meeting-types-view.*
     :align: center